-This little ship, like the much bigger assault vessel, is more commonly known as a Bajoran design, although we could see both take part in a Maquis attack in TNG: "Preemptive Strike".
+This little ship, like the (usually) much bigger assault vessel, is more commonly known as a Bajoran design, although we could see it as a Maquis ship at the end of TNG: "Preemptive Strike".
 The cockpit of the small raider that was visible in the latter episode, however, insinuates that it could be a Federation design.
 On the other hand, the ship did not even have warp drive when it originally appeared as a Bajoran vessel in DS9: "The Siege", and it was not called by its class name by either Kira or Jadzia.
 My impression is that the small raider is not the courier that we are looking for.

 We have no ultimate evidence whether the "small" Maquis raider type I, the Federation fighter or rather the small (Bajoran?) raider is the true Peregrine-class courier.
 The fact that the raider type I could have been anything else prior to its service with the Maquis, while we get the impression that the small raider is not a warp ship and the fighter does not really qualify as a courier either seems to establish a slight preference for the Maquis raider I. Yet, it is possible that the small, fast and maneuverable fighters are in use as couriers as well.
 This is an option, since they are probably not designed to carry goods but rather information and/or single individuals for which the fighter type may be big enough.
 The raider type I, on the other hand, shares the class name confusion of the type II to some extent, for I believe they are the same basic vessel and the same size.
 If the two were really different and the raider I were somewhat smaller, I would favor this one as the Peregrine class.
 But presently I have tagged the fighter type as "Peregrine class" in the Starship Database.